Crunch&Sip®: A parent's guide to make it as easy as possible

 That’s a wrap

-Crunch and Sip is more than a school snack or forced program.
+Crunch&Sip® is more than just a school snack program.
 It's a stepping stone to encourage healthy eating for life.

-With a little bit of effort and a lot of love, we can use Crunch and Sip to help our children get the nutrients they need,improve their focus, and wellbeing.
+With a little bit of effort and a lot of love, we can use Crunch&Sip® to help our children get the nutrients they need, improve their focus, and boost their wellbeing.
 When eating fruit and veg becomes a part of their daily routine at school, they’ll be more likely to keep that routine at home too.

-We’ve covered what Crunch and Sip is, its benefits, why having a separate Crunch and Sip container is so important and food ideas and tips.
+We’ve covered what Crunch&Sip® is, the many benefits to participating, why having a separate Crunch&Sip® container is so important and shared our fave food ideas and tips.
 Be sure to sign up to our mailing list for subscriber only offers!